ziotom78/raytracing_course/tomasi-ray-tracing-08b.md

 <center>![](./media/pytracer-first-image.png)</center>

-The asymmetry in the arrangement of the spheres allows for the identification of errors in the ordering of the rows/columns of the image.
+The asymmetry in the arrangement of the spheres helps in detecting errors in the image row/column ordering.

 # The Scene

 -   Position the spheres at the vertices of the cube with edges $(\pm 0.5, \pm 0.5, \pm 0.5)$, plus two spheres at $(0, 0, -0.5)$ and $(0, 0.5, 0)$.
 -   Each sphere must have a radius of 1/10.
--   The observer should be moved by $-\hat e_x$, meaning their position should be $(-2, 0, 0)$ and the center of the screen $(-1, 0, 0)$.
+-   The observer should be moved by $-\hat e_x$, placing them at $(-2, 0, 0)$ with the screen center at $(-1, 0, 0)$.
 -   Choose whether to use `OrthogonalCamera` or `PerspectiveCamera`.

 # The `main`